mstow597/unicon-lsp/README.md

 # Description

-This repo contains both the client and server...
+This repo contains both the VS Code client...

 # Setup